Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 They start germinating within a day or two of the initial soak.
 Continue to do this until the sprouts get to the length you prefer.

-The entire process can take anywhere between 2-5 days; the sprouting process is almost finished by now.
+The entire process can take 2-5 days; the sprouting process is almost finished now.

 The Mung Bean, lentil, chickpea, and adzuki sprouts are suitable for about one-quarter inch, depending on the type of personal preference.
 The alfalfa sprouts should develop to about 1 inch.

 Make sure to give your bean sprouts a final rinse and drain them well while sorting out any un-sprouted beans in the colander before storing them in the fridge.